hnaji-el/notes/React/react_notes_1.md

   **:  Solve the problems if it's followed 100%, and this is needed a superhuman discipline, especially
        for larger projects and teams.
   ***: Wet get all the benefits of naming methodologies like BEM, in terms of guaranteed unique selector
        names.
-The come with AUTOMATIC SCOPING.
+They come with AUTOMATIC SCOPING.
        AUTOMATIC SCOPING: generate long, guaranteed-unique CSS selector names and scoped them to the component.